CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Experimental Results

 \section{Experimental Results}

-The experimental results are presented in Table~\ref{tab:expresult}, from which we can see that CoCo\textsc{lm} consistently outperform all the baselines on all three different commonsense tasks, especially on the de-biased setting of ROCStories.
-Besides that we can make the following observations: \begin{enumerate} \item For the ROCStories dataset, Compared with the original supervised setting, the de-biased setting is more challenging for all models, which helps verify our assumptions that previous models benefit from the bias. \item The improvement of our model is more significant on ROCStories and COPA rather than MATRES, which is mainly because events in MATRES are associated with the context and many temporal relations have to be inferred with the local context rather than memorized by the language model.
-As a comparison, Both the ROCStories and COPA do not have any extra context, and thus require the pre-trained LM to know the essential knowledge to solve those problems. \end{enumerate}
+The results are presented in Table~\ref{tab:expresult}, from which we can see that CoCo\textsc{lm} consistently outperforms all the baselines on all three commonsense tasks, especially on the debiased setting of ROCStories.

+Besides that, we can make the following observations.
+First, the improvement of our model is more significant on ROCStories than COPA and MATRES, which is mainly because multiple relation combinations in the eventuality sequences bring high-order information and thus help complex reasoning.
+Second, \name ~achieves significant improvement on lower-capacity LMs trained on small corpora.
+For example, \name ~brings up to 59.2\% improvement over BERT-base on the ROCStories dataset.
+Third, compared with the original supervised setting, the debiased setting is more challenging for all models, which helps verify our assumptions that previous models might benefit from the bias.
+Here the debiased setting should be more fair for comparison.
+When we dig into the MATRES dataset, event pairs~(typically verb pairs) are associated with the context, which some of could be easily inferred from the local context with obvious clues~\cite{ballesteros2020severing} while the others may need external commonsense knowledge that can be memorized by the language models.
+As a comparison, both the ROCStories and COPA do not have any extra context, and thus require the pre-trained LMs to know the essential knowledge to solve those problems.

 In the rest of this section, we conduct extensive experiments and case studies to demonstrate the contribution of different components.
-For the experiment efficiency, in all analysis experiments, we use BERT-large as the base language model and ROCStories as the evaluation dataset.
+In all following analysis experiments, we use \texttt{BERT-large} as the base language model and \texttt{ROCStories} as the evaluation dataset.